aws-ia/terraform-aws-eks-blueprints/docs/getting-started.md

 We will leverage Terraform's [target](https://learn.hashicorp.com/tutorials/terraform/resource-targeting?in=terraform/cli) functionality to deploy a VPC, an EKS Cluster, and Kubernetes add-ons in separate steps.

+The default region to deploy into is us-west-2.
+To override it, in this case to eu-west-1, append `-var="region=uk-west-1"` to each of the following terraform commands:

 **Deploy the VPC**.
 This step will take roughly 3 minutes to complete.

 ```